DataFire/Integrations/integrations/generated/selectpdf/README.md

 # @datafire/selectpdf

-Client library for SelectPdf HTML To PDF
+Client library for SelectPdf HTML To PDF API

 ## Installation and Usage
 ```bash